fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-5.md

                                           .score (ToString)(UI.Label)))
     ```

-    > Then we create a new `UI.Area` to draw our `.score` using `UI.Label`.
-Remember to convert our `.score` to a string first using the `(ToString)` shard.
 If you try to run our code now you will see a teeny tiny 0 in the corner of your screen.
 This means that our score is being drawn!
 But it unfortunately has not been styled yet.
-So lets do that.
+So let's do that.

+We first create a style shard and then call this shard before we draw our `UI.Label`.
+Now if you try running your code you would see that our score is styled nicely.

+=== "Code Added"

     ```{.clojure .annotate linenums="1"}
     ;; ------ UI Style --------